-A base table is either a schema object (its descriptor is in a schema; see Subclause 4.6.6, "Base tables and their components") or a module object (its descriptor is in a module; see Subclause 4.9, "Modules").
+A base table is either a schema object (its descriptor is in a schema; see Subclause 4.6.5, "Base tables and their components") or a module object (its descriptor is in a module; see Subclause 4.9, "Modules").
 A base table whose descriptor is in a schema is called a created base table, and may be either persistent or temporary (though its descriptor is persistent in either case).
 A persistent base table contains 0 (zero) or more rows of persistent SQL-data.
-A base table declared in a module may only be temporary, and is called a declared temporary table.
+A persistent base table is either a regular persistent base table or a system-versioned table.
+System-versioned tables differ from regular persistent base tables in two major respects: